omersefagckrn/bilkas-kurumsal/README.md

-Sure, here’s a more engaging README template for your React + Vite project:

----

 # 🚀 React + Vite Boilerplate

 Welcome to the ultimate React + Vite boilerplate!
 This setup provides a blazing fast development environment with Hot Module Replacement (HMR) and a robust set of ESLint rules to keep your code clean and error-free.